-The negotiation of sales contracts or options can follow many paths and take many forms.
-No standardized forms of contracts or options are used throughout the State, although some of the counties have industry-standard contracts for residential sales, and most commercial contracts or options routinely contain certain types of provisions.
+No standardized forms of contracts or options are used throughout the State for commercial real estate transactions; however, most commercial contracts or options routinely contain certain types of provisions.
 For example, most contracts allow a purchaser a period of time within which to examine the physical condition and other aspects of the property and within which to arrange the financing necessary to purchase the property.
-During this period, the purchaser might examine the title to the property, have a structural engineer inspect the property or perform an environmental audit of the property for compliance with environmental laws.
-During this period of examination and inspection, the purchaser is often not at risk for the purchase price and, if the examination or inspection discloses an unacceptable condition, the purchaser may have the right to terminate the contract.
+During this period, the purchaser might examine the title to the property, have a structural engineer inspect the property, or perform an environmental audit of the property for compliance with environmental laws.
+During this period of examination and inspection, the purchaser is often not at risk for the purchase price, and, if the examination or inspection discloses an unacceptable condition, the purchaser may have the right to terminate the contract.